how to monetize a blog in 2023

 My advice is to skip Google AdSense altogether and go straight to Ezoic.

-#7.
-Creating a membership site
+1. Create a membership site

 A membership site is a special area of your website where subscribers pay a monthly or yearly fee to access premium content and training.
 Membership sites can be a great way to generate recurring income every month.

 It’s part of human nature to join groups.
-People not only want access to VIP products and services, they also enjoy being around others who share their interests and goals.
+People not only want access to VIP products and services, but they also enjoy being around others who share their interests and goals.

 So with the right promotional strategy, you can attract a lot of like-minded people to join your community.